 When will the virtual queue system end?

-Should we just wait to experience Rise of the Resistance until our late 2020 or 2021 Walt Disney World trip?
+Should we just wait to experience Rise of the Resistance until our late 2021 Walt Disney World trip?

 We wouldn’t recommend it for both the reasons identified immediately above and below.

 Additionally, this is a very complex attraction with a lot of practical effects, some of which may not exist forever.
 Just ask anyone who rode Expedition Everest or Indiana Jones Adventure the first year those attractions were open how the original ride experiences compare to today.

 This is pretty complicated…is Star Wars: Rise of the Resistance worth jumping through all of these hoops?

 It’s complicated to understand because it’s new and different, but once you experience it in person, it’s really not that difficult.

 Flight of Passage is just as popular today as it was over three years ago, and is still a hassle to experience.
 And that’s for a ride based on Avatar–this is Star Wars.
 On top of that, crowds are only likely to get worse, with other new additions and Walt Disney World’s 50th Anniversary around the corner.
 Don’t wait.